jevy/pandoc_resume/markdown/resume.md

 Starting at age 13, I’ve been a serial entrepreneur building new businesses.
 I have managed remote teams of up to 12 engineers, designers and product managers in diverse industry sectors.
 While designing innovative products for clients, I’ve learned how to be a lean and proficient ‘trial by fire’ product manager, facilitating efficient coordination among all team members.

-I’m interested in leading either a product team or an engineering team or a combination of both.
-I’m also comfortable managing Data Scientists, especially where there is a desire to focus their expertise more on products.
+I’m competent in leading product teams, engineering teams or applied data science teams.

 I’m currently based in Ottawa, Canada, and interested exclusively in remote positions (with some travel).